This page contains topical federal and federally-supported materials and websites.

 Funded by the Office of Juvenile Justice and Delinquency Prevention, the ICAC Task Force Program was created to help law enforcement agencies enhance their investigative response to individuals who use the internet, online communication systems, or other computer technology to sexually exploit children.

 Due to COVID-19, kids and adults are online more than ever, often unsupervised in the same space.
 This Department of Justice webpage provides information, tips, videos, and more to help kids stay safe.

 National Center for Missing and Exploited Children (NCMEC)

 The NCMEC mission is to help prevent child abduction and sexual exploitation; help find missing children; and assist victims of child abduction and sexual exploitation, their families, and the professionals who serve them.

 Developed in part through funding from the Office of Juvenile Justice and Delinquency Prevention, NetSmartz offers free, multimedia internet safety presentations tailored for specific audiences – parents and communities, tweens, teens, and younger children.

 Office of Juvenile Justice and Delinquency Prevention (OJJDP)

 OJJDP provides national leadership, coordination, and resources to prevent and respond to juvenile delinquency and victimization.
-See the OJJDP Commercial Sexual Exploitation of Children page for topical information.
+See OJJDP's Sexual Exploitation of Children page for topical information.